 “Well excuse me, your highness.
 And what exactly am I being charged with, then?
 Can’t a fella buy some liquid clever in a shithole like this?”

 “I said,” his volume rising, “please leave my establishment.
-You’re a rude, drunk bastard, and you aren’t welcome any longer.
+You’re a rude, drunken bastard, and you aren’t welcome any longer.
 Please settle your bill and leave.”

 At this point there are twenty or so patrons crammed in the place, chattering, and it’s doubtful any but Daniel have noticed this exchange.
 But watching them face off, The Beerbelly and the Sugar Daddy, he can almost hear the cartoon record scratch—sees in split-screen that moment in a Western when the Sheriff steps into the saloon and invites the outlaw to meet him outside.
 (The cowboy hat might have something to do with it.)
 He thinks he can feel the whole room clenching, as merriment melts into violence.
 Feels himself implicated too, in a sense, suddenly caught in a third person plural: two drooling Americans seated shoulder to shoulder, bulldozing the Hot & Crazy’s every peculiarity as they swig from identical drinks.
 It’s the flipside, now, of “alone in a crowd.”
 He’s half of “two peas in a pod”: the recipient of a perceived communion, no more intended than the German in the park.
 He wishes he could spit it out, revert back to nomad.
 Wishes he could leave the evening in the same state he came.